Early Intervention Pain Questionnaire & FLAG-DR™ Scoring

 Quickly identify high-risk cases

 IMCS’s expertise in cognitive behavioral therapy (CBT) is fundamental to the success of its Early Intervention Program.
-The first step in the program involves the Early Intervention Pain Questionnaire (EIPQ), which takes approximately six minutes to administer and yields predictive analysis with 95% accuracy.
-The EIPQ quickly identifies cases at high-risk for delayed recovery due to behavioral and emotional factors.
+The first step in the program involves the Early Intervention Pain Questionnaire (EIPQ) and FLAG-DR™ scoring algorithm, which takes approximately six minutes to administer and yields predictive analysis with 95% accuracy.
+The EIPQ and FLAG-DR™ quickly identifies cases at high-risk for delayed recovery due to behavioral and emotional factors.

 Preventing languishing pain and delayed recovery

-The 10-question EIPQ examines the patient’s cognitive, attitudinal, affective and psychosocial history, beliefs and perceptions—all of which can accurately predict the likely duration of the Injury-to-Chronic-Pain cycle.
+The 10-question EIPQ and FLAG-DR™ scoring algorithm examine the patient’s cognitive, attitudinal, affective and psychosocial history, beliefs and perceptions—all of which can accurately predict the likely duration of the Injury-to-Chronic-Pain cycle.
 The EIPQ can be administered as early as two weeks post injury which enables early intervention in as many as 50% of the long-term and costly claims.

 The psychosocial connection

-The EIPQ tests pain attitudes, propensity for catastrophizing, behavioral response to pain and more.
-Simple to administer, this breakthrough screening tool reliably predicts time lost, medical spend and patient function.
+The EIPQ test and FLAG-DR™ test pain attitudes, propensity for catastrophizing, behavioral response to pain and more.
+Simple to administer, this breakthrough screening tool reliably predicts* HIGH, MEDIUM or LOW risk of time loss, medical spend and impaired patient function.
 Examples of questions include:

 - How would you rate the pain you have had during the past week?